Byron/gitoxide/DEVELOPMENT.md

 ## Learnings

-### Server Applications

-- There is an off-chance that on busy repositories interactions that change multiple references with a single push are observable in fetches, clones with part of the refs pointing to the old value, and a part pointing to the new one.
-Despite unlikely it might be that these refs are only valid together so such fetch would observe an invalid state.
-Using a ref-table is the only known mitigation.

 ### Loose references database

-- When deleting (with or without value constraint), wait for locks instead of failing to workaround `packed-refs` as chocking point.
+- When deleting (with or without value constraint), wait for locks instead of failing to workaround `packed-refs` as choking point.
 It's certainly worth it to split transactions so that deletions are done separately from updates to allow usage of the most suitable locking strategies.
 - When adding/updating references, prefer to fail immediately as the chance for the same change being made concurrently is low, and failure would occur after waiting for the lock due to constraint mismatch.